 Another question that has no perfect answer, but it’s important for any industry and any type of role.

-An answer should reveal their true intent for a job change.
+An answer should reveal the candidate's true intent for a new sales position.
 As long as it’s a positive reason, such as an opportunity to grow or even leaving an environment that wasn’t a fit for their personality or style of work, you’re looking at a great candidate.
 If they’re talking negatively about their current job or employer, beware.

 Make sure to ask more questions if their reason to leave is something that might be the case in your company, too.